 This website has been produced and funded by Novo Nordisk and is intended for adult patients in

-Great Britain who have been prescribed Wegovy®▼ (semaglutide injection).
+the United Kingdom who have been prescribed Wegovy®▼ (semaglutide injection).
 Side effect reporting

 information can be found in the footer of this page.